 Seeing trust issues, not as a self-protective, but as self-sabotaging is one way to motivate yourself to work through them.
 This isn’t necessarily easy or obvious.
 The pain you’ve experienced is real and must be validated.
 And there does exist the possibility of being hurt again.
 Worse, if you’re already anticipating a breach of trust, then you’re also likely to be hypersensitive to apparent breaches, even when they don’t exist or aren’t intended.

-10 Signs of Trust Issues
+10 Signs of Trust Issues in Relationships

 1. You predict how people will betray you without evidence of betrayal